mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Every time someone made a video review of TinyPilot, I prayed that they wouldn't show how ugly the unboxing process looked, but they usually did.

+TODO: Show unboxing video

 I'd had a few conversations with designers about making a nice retail box for the product, but it never came together, and it was never my top priority.
-But especially when we switched to metal cases, TinyPilot's packaging felt amateurish and embarrassing.
+But especially when we switched to metal cases, TinyPilot's packaging felt embarrassingly behind the rest of the product.

 When we switched to our contract manufacturer, they offered to make a retail box for us as part of the project.
 And they ended up designing a box I like a lot.
 If someone were to make a TinyPilot unboxing video now, I'd be happy to see them open it.